Load audio data

 assert sum(regions) == region

-Note that if no perfect division is possible, the last region might be a bit shorter than the previous N-1 regions.
+Note that if an exact split is not possible, the last region may be shorter than the preceding N-1 regions.

-Slicing an AudioRegion can be interesting in many situations.
-You can for example remove a fixed-size portion of audio data from the beginning or from the end of a region or crop a region by an arbitrary amount as a data augmentation strategy.
+Slicing an AudioRegion can be useful in various situations.
+For example, you can remove a fixed-length portion of audio data from the beginning or end of a region, or crop a region by an arbitrary amount as a data augmentation strategy.

 import auditok